 Send us an email at [email protected] for any special payment accommodations.

 We are pleased to team up with Split-it and to offer interest free installment plans for all of our USA and Canada customers.
 We currently offer installment plans ranging from 3 to 12 months.

 - No credit checks

 - On the checkout page select the Splitit payment option.

 - Select how many months you would like to pay over (3-12)

 - Your credit card will be authorized for the entire amount of your order, but only charged for the 1st month’s installment.

-For example, a $1,500 order using a 12 month installment plan would be charged $125 on the day the order ships, $125 each following month for the remaining 11 months.
+For example, a $1,500 order using a 12 month installment plan would be charged $125 on the day the order is placed, $125 each following month for the remaining 11 months.

 Currently only Visa® and MasterCard® are eligible (debit cards are not eligible).